 By using a VPN, you can seriously cut down on the number of targeted ads you’d encounter.
 Your IP is like your signature online, and it allows ads to track you from website to website – and for advertising companies to serve you ads that they think will be effective on you.
 But by routing your traffic via a VPN server, your IP changes every time you connect, making following you online much harder.

 Stay secure on public Wi-Fi

 Public Wi-Fi poses lots of security risks: man-in-the-middle attacks, rogue spots, packet analyzers, worms, and mishandled Wi-Fi setup, to name a few.
 By simply connecting to a public Wi-Fi network, hackers can get a hold of your personal data, including your full name, birth date, email, home address, bank credentials, medical information, and more.
 Stolen data can result in criminal acts like identity theft or fraudulent purchases.

 If you often use public Wi-Fi networks, that’s a good reason why you should use a VPN all the time.
 By encrypting the connection between you and a VPN server, any data stolen via an unsecured Wi-Fi connection will be unreadable (i.e., useless) to the criminal.

 Dodge price discrimination

 Did you know that you can save money by using a VPN?
 Price discrimination is widespread, especially in the travel industry.
 The price of plane tickets, rentals, and hotel rooms can differ depending on whether you live in Canada or Italy.

-By using a VPN, you can manipulate your location and appear to be anywhere your VPN provider has servers in.
+Using a VPN allows you to manipulate your location and appear anywhere your VPN provider has servers.
 Easily change your online location by choosing a different server to connect to.
 And connect to another country.